Ernst Christian Julius Schering

 Ernst Christian Julius Schering (13 July 1833 – 2 November 1897) was a German mathematician.

 Early life and career

 Born in 1833 near Bleckede at the Elbe as the son of a forester, he attended Realschule ("Johanneum") in Lüneburg from 1845 to 1850, where he already showed a certain talent for mathematics.
-With the intention to engage in architectural engineering, he attended the Polytechnicum in Hannover from 1850 to 1852.
+With the intention to engage in architectural engineering, he attended the Hannover Polytechnic from 1850 to 1852.

 At the University of Göttingen

 Following a fondness of mathematics and physics, in 1852, at the age of 19, he moved on to study in Göttingen, attending classes by Gauß, Weber, Dirichlet, Stern and Riemann.
 In 1857, he received a doctoral degree for his award-winning manuscript "Zur mathematischen Theorie electrischer Ströme" ("On the mathematical theory of electric currents").
 In 1858, he habilitated based on his work "Über die conforme Abbildung des Ellipsoids auf der Ebene" ("On the conformal mapping of the ellipsoid on the plane").

 After turning down a call to Gießen in 1860, he was appointed associate professor, and he became a member of the Königliche Akademie der Wissenschaften zu Göttingen (Göttingen Academy of Sciences and Humanities) in 1862.
 From 1860 onwards he was also appointed by the Göttingen Academy to edit the works of Gauß, of which he eventually completed six volumes.

 During the 1860s he was appointed by the hanoverian government as a member of a commission for the European arc measurement.
 In 1868, management of the Göttingen Observatory was divided into two divisions, one for practical astronomy and one for theoretical astronomy, geodesy and mathematical physics, of which Schering took over the former division from Wilhelm Klinkerfues and was appointed full professor.
 Among other observations, he was particularly busy with magnetic observations in connection with the polar expeditions in 1882/1883.